At this age, kids are learning to roll over, reach out to get what they want, and

 During this period, your baby will probably learn to roll over in both directions.

-could cause a child to fall from a bed or couch unless supervised.
-Even if your child
+cause a child to fall from a bed or couch unless supervised.
+Even if your child never

-never rolled over before, there's always a first time.
-Babies like to surprise parents
+rolled over before, there's always a first time.
+Babies like to surprise parents that

-With improved neck and trunk strength, babies learn to sit when placed in that
+With improved neck and trunk strength, babies can start to sit when placed in that

 position with support.
-Over these months, your baby will learn to lean forward with
+Your baby will learn to lean forward with arms stretched out

-arms outstretched for support, then gradually gain the strength and confidence to
+for support.
+Your baby will gain the strength and confidence to sit unaided over time,

-Leg strength is also improving.
+Legs are also getting stronger.
 Your baby will learn to support all his or her

 weight when held in a standing position.
 It's important not to force a baby to stand

-who is not ready, but by 7 months most infants enjoy standing (and bouncing!).
+who is not ready, but by during these months most infants enjoy standing (and bouncing!).

 Reaching and Grabbing